sethfischer/sethfischer.github.io/content/devops/drupal-8-fabric-deploy.rst

 :software: Paramiko 1.15.2
 :software: PHP: 5.4.36-0+deb7u3
 :tags: Drupal 8, Drupal, Fabric, Python
+:summary:
+    This Drupal 8 article is obsolete.

-:summary: An automated build and deployment process saves time and, more
-    importantly, provides a safeguard against failed deployments.
+    An automated build and deployment process saves time and, more importantly, provides a safeguard against failed deployments.
 Fabric is a tool that can be used to automate application deployment and related tasks.
     This article describes using Fabric to deploy a Drupal 8 site.